Teaching Statement

 You are hiking with friends when you spot a squirrel clinging to a tree.
 You try to see its back.
 As you walk around, the squirrel shuffles so you never glimpse it.
 Did you go around the squirrel—yes or no?

 Students quickly and playfully divide into the Yeses and the Noes.
 The exercise sets the stage for the semester by inviting low-stakes disagreement before we wade into deeper waters.
-It also delivers their first two lessons in logic: (1) agree on terms and use them consistently; (2) argue without bickering.
+It also delivers their first lessons in logic and argumentation: agree on terms, use them consistently, and argue without bickering.

 Most class days include a thought experiment, a think-pair-share, a short lecture or discussion, and a small-group exercise.
-A recurring activity is to isolate an argument from the reading and identify its form and premises; then we debate its premises and assess its validity (or cogency).
+A recurring activity is to isolate an argument from the reading and identify its form and premises; then we assess its validity (or cogency) and debate its premises.
 Each unit culminates in a two-page, in-class argument-evaluation paper.

 Assessments

-I assess student progress in varied ways.
+I assess student progress frequently and in varied ways.
 Low-stakes, in-class quizzes motivate careful reading and launch discussion.
 Participation-focused activities (e.g., small-group exercises) receive “credit,” “partial credit,” or “no credit.”
 Retakable, instant-feedback online quizzes support content mastery.
 Major assignments (e.g., argument evaluations and midterms) are graded with rubrics and then discussed in class after grades are returned.
+Frequent and varied assessments enable me to support struggling students early and to challenge those who excel with amicable, yet critical, feedback.
+I encourage students to discuss feedback before and after class or during office hours.
+I also make it a point to advertise and extend my office hours the week before major assignments are due.

 Looking Forward